joeqpn/react-dapp/README.md

-Download the Github repo to a local project folder [Github React-Dapp](https://github.com/joeqpn/react-dapp) Now we need to install dependencies described in package.json or npm-shrinkwrap.json package-lock.json into the node_modules folder... in the top level direcory of the project(with the build,contracts,client,migrations folders) issue the command...
+Download the Github repo to a local project folder [Github React-Dapp](https://github.com/joeqpn/react-dapp) Now we need to install dependencies described in package.json or npm-shrinkwrap.json package-lock.json into the node_modules folder... in the top level directory of the project(with the build,contracts,client,migrations folders) issue the command...
 ### `npm install`
-After running the npm install command ensure a node_modules folder now exists at the top level as well as one in the client folder.
+After running the npm install command ensure a node_modules folder now exists at the top level react-dapp directory.

+now we need to install the client dependencies.
+### `cd client/`
+### `npm install`
+ensure a node_modules folder now exists in the client folder.

 Install Google Chrome MetaMask Extension (Desktop) [MetaMask Extension](https://mobile.metamask.io)